mjspriggs/overview/glossary/glossary.md

 ### recall
 {: #x2154357}

 A measurement that specifies the percentage of relevant results returned, out of all available relevant results.
 Recall, which is a measure of sensitivity, is determined by the number of correct positive results divided by the number of positive results that should have been returned.
 Accuracy is best measured by using both precision and recall.
-See also [accuracy](/docs/overview?topic=overview-glossary#x3125742), [precision](/docs/overview?topic=overview-glossary#x2003831).
+See also [accuracy](#x3125742), [precision](#x2003831).

 ### recovery point objective (RPO)
 {: #x3429911}

 In disaster recovery planning, the point at which data is restored to in the event of a disaster.
-See also [disaster recovery](/docs/overview?topic=overview-glossary#x2113280).
+See also [disaster recovery](#x2113280).

 ### recovery time objective (RTO)
 {: #x3167918}

 The maximum duration of time within which an application should be restored after any type of disaster.
-See also [disaster recovery](/docs/overview?topic=overview-glossary#x2113280).
+See also [disaster recovery](#x2113280).

 ### red-black deployment
 {: #x8439181}

 A deployment technique that drives continuous delivery by enabling synchronized test, development, and deployment.
 Initially, development is done on an inactive environment (black) while the active environment continues to take traffic (red).
 Once deployment starts, both environments go live (red-red) until routing is disabled on the formerly active, previous version environment, then subsequently removed (black) while the new environment serves as the only active environment.
-See also [blue-green deployment](/docs/overview?topic=overview-glossary#x7807335).
+See also [blue-green deployment](#x7807335).

 ### region
 {: #x2091391}

-A defined geographic territory in which applications, services, and resources are deployed.
+A defined geographic territory.
 A region could be a specific postal code area, a town, a city, a state, a group of states, or even a group of countries.
 Each region can itself be a set of other regions or a set of postal codes that form the region.

 ### registry
 {: #x2064940}

 A storage and distribution service that contains public or private images that are used to create containers.
-See also [container](/docs/overview?topic=overview-glossary#x2010901), [image](/docs/overview?topic=overview-glossary#x2024928).
+See also [container](#x2010901), [image](#x2024928).

 ### relation
 {: #x2064959}